 - Increasing insulin sensitivity

-Garcinia cambogia may also have benefits for the digestive system.
-Animal studies have suggested it helps protect against stomach ulcers and reduce damage to the inner lining of the digestive tract (35, 36).
+Additionally, garcinia cambogia could boost your digestive system.
+Animal studies suggest that it helps protect against stomach ulcers and reduce damage to the inner lining of your digestive tract (35, 36).

 However, these effects need to be studied further before firm conclusions can be drawn.

-Bottom Line: Garcinia cambogia may have some anti-diabetic effects and may also help protect against stomach ulcers and damage to the digestive tract.
+Summary Garcinia cambogia may have some anti-diabetes effects.
+It may also help protect against stomach ulcers and digestive tract damage.

-That said, supplements are not regulated by the US Food and Drug Administration (FDA).
+That said, supplements are not regulated by the FDA.

 That means there's no guarantee that the actual content of HCA in your supplements will match the HCA content on the label.